Tanzu-Solutions-Engineering/code-robots/README.md

 1. Open the web-gui and Sign-On using any User ID.
 No password is needed.
 If the user id starts with '1' the super special struts 1.x microservice will be invoked.
 Otherwise, it's a spring-boot 1.x endopoint.
 1. Briefly explain that each account summary box is a JSON response from a different microservice.
-The account summary descriptions will tell you which apps are spring boot 1.x.
+The account summary descriptions will tell you which apps are spring boot 1.x, 2.x or struts 1.x.
 There is a node web gateway that makes 3 async HTTP GET calls and combines the results for the web gui.
 1. Click any `Details` button.
 This will log you out, essentially resetting the GUI.
 1. Click on the Snyk image.
 It will open a new tab window and take you to the snyk dashboard.
-Explain the various vulnerabilities in the this application.
+Explain the various vulnerabilities in the applications.
 1. Go back to the web-gui and click on the `Architecture` button.
 Explain the web-gui -> bff -> microservice based architecture.
 Key frameworks in use for each service are listed in the diagram.
 Re-emphasize the different vulnerability challenges with modern apps because of deep npm and maven dependency trees.
 These issues exist even when the app is super simple.